Russia-Ukraine war: Key things to know about the conflict

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?

-In Mariupol, workers afraid for their own lives braved relentless shelling to dump the bodies of children in a mass grave.
-Local officials have tallied 2,500 deaths in the siege, but many bodies crushed in the rubble can’t be counted because of the assault.
+In Mariupol, workers afraid for their own lives brave relentless shelling to dump the bodies of children in a mass grave.
+Local officials struggle to account for the dead.
+Although they’ve tallied 2,500 deaths in the siege, many bodies crushed in the rubble can’t be counted because of the assault.

 Bodies lie out in the street.
 Workers tell families to leave their dead outside because it’s too dangerous to hold funerals.

 In Kharkiv, doctors are struggling to treat COVID-19 patients as the bombs fall outside.
-Several times a day, air raid sirens wail at a local hospital, sending virus patients — some connected to ventilators and struggling to breathe — into bomb shelters.
+Several times a day, air raid sirens wail at the Kharkiv Regional Clinical Infectious Diseases Hospital, sending feeble virus patients — some connected to ventilators and struggling to breathe — running for bomb shelters.

 “Bombing takes place from morning into night,” hospital director Dr. Pavel Nartov said.
 “It could hit at any time.”